ryzzaki/delivro-task/README.md

 ### Important

 - You do NOT have to create an authentication mechanism, the whole process can be public.
 You do NOT lose any points for not doing this, we do not expect this of you
-- You can OPTIONALLY use wireframes found in the `/wireframes` folder to create the UI/UX, but you can also make it in any way you deem appropriate
+- You can OPTIONALLY use wireframes found in the `/wireframes` folder for inspiration, but you are strongly encouraged to come up with your own UI/UX
 - You can use any database you are familiar with, but we do recommend the usage of relational DBs
 - You MUST provide clear instructions on how to install and run the application
 - You MUST use any React based framework to create the frontend
 - You MUST use TypeScript on the Frontend and the Backend

-The choice of frameworks does not matter to us besides these conditions.
+The **choice of frameworks does not matter** to us besides these conditions.

 ### Bonus ideas (completely optional)